Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

 Saphir Renovateur is not quite an alternative to mink oil as the ingredients do contain mink oil, but Renovateur will not darken your leather.
 It’s not all mink oil, after all; it also contains a variety of waxes that are intended to condition, shine, and produce a soft patina as the boots age.
 Watch the video from my Saphir Renovateur review below.

-Will Mink Oil Damage or Darken My Boots?
+Will Mink Oil Darken My Boots or Cause Damage?

 - Don’t over-condition your boots; you can clog the pores, and your leather shoes or boots may rot